 James Carl, who called every dog he ever owned Dog, named all his sheep.
 Few had simple names like Sonny did.
 Most were called things like That Bitch Ewe Who Almost Killed Me, The Lamb Who Got Tangled in the Fence That Time, or Billy's favorite, The Ram with One Nut.
 Sonny was named after James Carl's father, Sonny, who, a few years before he died, had gotten half an ear kicked off by an emu.
 Sonny landed beyond the open gate and ran.
 The rest of the sheep, looking at one another for reassurance and apparently not finding it, dug in after him, emptying the pen into the pasture where the rest waited to be sheared.

-After rounding up all but a few dozen stragglers hiding somewhere on the rancher's three-thousand acres, they were ready for the Mexicans, so James Carl told Billy to start plowing the upper three-hundred and twenty acres, the 320 for short, and that he would call him when their company arrived.
+After rounding up all but a few dozen stragglers hiding somewhere on the rancher's 3,000 acres, they were ready for the Mexicans, so James Carl told Billy to start plowing the upper 320 acres, the 320 for short, and he would call him when their company arrived.